 Bid Rate Rs 158.30

-RUPEE IN LAHORE: The Pak rupee remained under pressure and declined against the major currencies including the US dollar and the British pound in the local currency market on Wednesday.
+RUPEE IN LAHORE: The Pak rupee failed to sustain as it depreciated its worth against the greenback in the local currency market on Monday.

-RUPEE IN ISLAMABAD AND RAWALPINDI: The dollar gained Rs 1 against the rupee at the open currency markets of Islamabad and Rawalpindi here on Wednesday.
+RUPEE IN ISLAMABAD AND RAWALPINDI: The dollar gained Re on against the rupee at the open currency markets of Islamabad and Rawalpindi here on Monday.